How to Treat and Prevent Shin Splints

 Over-the-counter pain relievers

 Try nonsteroidal anti-inflammatory drugs (NSAIDs) to manage pain and help reduce swelling.
-These include aspirin, ibuprofen and naproxen.
+There are many over-the-counter pain relievers to choose from, including ibuprofen and naproxen.

 Ice